 Why do you feel guilt?

-The first step in the process of how to deal with guilt is simple.
-Understand why you feel this way.
+The first step to dealing with guilt is simple – it’s about understanding why you feel this way.

 There is usually a reason for any feelings of guilt.
 This applies to guilt whether or not it is justified.
 First, you need to identify the reasons why you feel the way you do.
 Then you can take steps to stop the feeling.